-With $J_1 = -1$, this yields $J_2/J_1 \approx 0.0787$, which is very close to the actual value of $0.080$.
-This demonstrates that the effective $z$ parameter can be used to extract the ratio of interaction strengths with high accuracy.
-Using the critical temperature as an energy scale, we can even determine the absolute values of $J_1$ and $J_2$. \item Diamond lattices with $J_2 = -0.155$ ($z = 8$) and $J_2 = -0.333$ ($z = 12$) both match BCC(8) and FCC(12) as specific heat with $z=8$ and $12$ are very close.
-This indicates that these lattices require next-nearest-neighbor interactions for an accurate description.
-The analysis limits the possible parameter sets to $J_2/J_1 \approx 0.155$ or $J_2/J_1 \approx 0.333$, providing valuable constraints on the interaction strengths. \item As in the previous case BCC($J_2 = -0.40$) and BCC($J_2 = -8.0$) lead to multiple possibilities: if $z = 8$, then $J_2/J_1 = 0$ or $8$; if $z = 12$, then $J_2/J_1 = 0.390$ or $2.276$. \item For FCC($J_2 = -4.0$), only two possibilities exist: $J_2/J_1 = 4$ ($z = 12$) or $J_2/J_1 = 12.3$ ($z = 8$). \item For BCC($J_1 = J_2 = -1.0$, $J_3 = -0.175$), the specific heat matches FCC(18) and lattices with $z = 16$.
-This indicates that both nearest-neighbor (8) and next-nearest-neighbor (6) interactions are relevant.
-Considering interactions up to third order leads to a continuum of possibilities that can be further constrained by additional data. \end{enumerate}
+This yields $| J_2/J_1| \approx 0.0787 $, very close to the actual value of $ 0.080 $.
+This demonstrates that the parameter $z$ can be used to extract the ratio of interaction strengths with high accuracy.
+Using the critical temperature as an energy scale, we can even determine the absolute values of $ J_1 $ and $ J_2 $.

+\item Diamond lattices with $J_2 = -0.155$ ($z = 8$) and $J_2 = -0.333$ ($z = 12$): Both match BCC(8) and FCC(12) as specific heat for these reference lattices are very close.
+This indicates that these diamond lattices require next-nearest-neighbor interactions for an accurate description.
+The analysis limits the possible parameter sets to $|J_2/J_1| \approx 0.155$ or $|J_2/J_1| \approx 0.333$, providing valuable constraints on the interaction strengths.